ddvniele/Sssymbols/README.md

 these features are still a work-in-progress and they're not in the actual latest release yet.

 ## Changelog
+- v1.2.1
+  - fixed bugs, such as:
+    - "Copied!" text would never go away
+  - small improvements, such as:
+    - you can now see every symbol name by hovering the symbol or with a right-click
+    - changed settings icon
+    - fixed header ui
 - v1.2
   - added option to launch the app at login
     - thanks to [LaunchAtLogin-Modern](https://github.com/sindresorhus/LaunchAtLogin-Modern)!